HoodieCollin/es6-string-typescript/README.md

 ## Credits

-This is a fork of [es6-string-css](https://github.com/bashmish/es6-string-css) which is a fork of the awesome extension [es6-string-html](https://github.com/mydesireiscoma/es6-string-html/).
+This is a fork of [es6-string-javascript](https://github.com/zjcompt/es6-string-javascript) which is a fork of [es6-string-css](https://github.com/bashmish/es6-string-css) which is a fork of the awesome extension [es6-string-html](https://github.com/mydesireiscoma/es6-string-html/).